Tillar Methodist Church

-The Frank Tillar Memorial Methodist Episcopal Church, South is a historic church building on West Railroad Street in Tillar, Arkansas.
+The Tillar Methodist Church, formerly known as the Frank Tillar Memorial Methodist Episcopal Church, South and the Tillar United Methodist Church, is a historic church building on West Railroad Street in Tillar, Arkansas.
 The church, a 1 story brick Classical Revival building, was built in 1913 by the Pine Bluff firm of Monk and Ritchie.
 Its most distinctive feature is its central dome, which is mounted above a band of windows.
 The church is named in honor of the congregant who donated $8,000 of the $8,500 cost of its construction.

 The church was listed on the National Register of Historic Places in 1997.
+In 2023, the congregation disaffiliated from the United Methodist Church and joined the Global Methodist Church.